microsoft/ignite25-agent-contest/README.md

 ---

+## Contest Winners 🎉

+Congratulations to our winners **TreyLink Sentinel** and **MonitorMate**!

+> Top 5 winners were required to be physically present to claim prizes when announced.
+If you were a virtual participant who made it into the top 5, you have the opportunity to feature on the Model Mondays Podcast instead.

 ## What’s involved?
 - Step into the role of an AI strategist at Trey Marketing Inc.
 - Respond to a product launch crisis using your agent’s intelligence and creativity.